OpenPecha/mt-training-data-prep-tools/docs/data-pipeline.md

 ### Publishing a new version

-1. Make a copy of the previous version, eg: mitra-mt-en-bo-3 to mitra-mt-en-bo-4
+1. Rename the previous mitra-mt-en-bo repo located in ~/MonlamAI/data/  eg: mitra-mt-en-bo-3 to mitra-mt-en-bo-4
-1. Create a github repo with same name as the new version, eg: mitra-mt-en-bo-4
+1. Create a github repo with same name as the new version, eg: mitra-mt-en-bo-4 in [dharmamitra github organisation](https://github.com/dharmamitra]
+1. Set remote to the new version repo, eg `git remote set-url https://github.com/dharmamitra/mitra-mt-en-bo-4.git`
-1. Push the local copy of the new version to the new github repo
+1. Push the local repo to github
+1. Update the readme according to new verison
+   1. Title of the version
+   1. Download command
+   1. Catalog link
+1. cd into the `~/TM` directory
-1. Update a `~/input/publish_todo.txt` with a newly created TM id, like
+1. Update a `./input/publish_todo.txt` with a newly created TM id, like
    ```
    TM0001 TM0002 TM0003
    ```